JabArmen/ECommerceProject2022/README.md

     * Payment page:
         * Input texts for credit card information (Credit card number, expiration date, security number)
         * Final Price (With additional 6$ for shipment and 15% of taxes)
-        * Submit Button: if the input text information is not correctly formated, alert message will show up.
-If everything is correct, it will show a message saying that everything went good and if the user want to go back to the main page to continue their shoping.
+        * Submit Button: if the input text information is not correctly formatted, alert message will show up.
+If everything is correct, it will show a message saying that everything went good and if the user want to go back to the main page to continue their shopping.